 Most kitchen sponges are made of cellulose (natural fibres).
 However, the scrubby part is typically made of polyester or nylon.
 These materials are neither recyclable nor biodegradable and are made from nonrenewables such as oil and gas.
 Nuff said.
 Those sponges have a huge carbon footprint, and will sit in your landfill for centuries.
 Instead of contributing 52 sponges to your landfill every year, or bathing your sponge in intoxicating amounts bleach, how can you keep your kitchen clean without adding to landfills or using toxic chemicals?

-Made out of natural and renewable fibers • Biodegradable/compostable • Lasts 9-12 months
+A Swedish Dishcloth is made out of natural and renewable fibers • Biodegradable/compostable • Lasts 9-12 months

 Does the work of 17 paper towels • Air dries quicker than a sponge (reducing bacteria)

-Can be washed in the dishwasher or washing machine up to 200 times!
+A Swedish dishcloth can be washed in the dishwasher or washing machine up to 200 times!

 Gets rids of any baked on food residue • Packaged in a paper box

 Can be recycled once its lived a life full of pot-scrubbin